-On the other hand, if they’ve only been in business a few years, they’re likely hungry for your business.
-A young, scrappy, real estate agent with strong performance data may fight harder for you but may struggle with nuanced roadblocks that come up.
+In contrast, a relatively new business might be hungry for clients.
+A young real estate agent with strong performance data may fight harder for you but might struggle with unexpected roadblocks.

 How well do you know the area?

-You’re comparing multiple agents to find the best one for you.
-There’s no reason to hide that.
-This question gives the agent a chance to sell you on their business a little bit and at the same time it gives you more of the information you need to compare and contrast them against the other two agents you’re talking to.
+Asking this question gives the agent a chance to sell you on their business and gives you more information so you can compare and contrast each of the agents with one another.

 How many clients do you represent at a time?

-The subtext in this question is simply: will you make time for me and my needs?
-You want to get the agent to divulge information about how they handle their workload and get a good idea about their team’s capacity to meet your needs.
+You are really asking: Will you make time for me and my needs?
+You want the agent to explain to you how they handle their workload and their team’s capacity to meet your needs.

 2. Now, how does all this work get done?

-The meat of your phone interview with real estate agents needs to focus on the job at hand.
-Whether you’re buying or selling a house, all that matters at the end of the day is the result.
+The middle of your phone interview needs to focus on the task at hand.
+You might be buying or selling a home, but all that matters are results.

 Who would I be working with?